Ideology of the SS: Rejection of Christian precepts

-Many of the concepts promoted with the SS violated accepted Christian doctrine, but neither Himmler nor his deputy Heydrich expected the Christian church to support their stance on abortion, contraception or sterilization of the unfit – let alone their shared belief in polygamy for the sake of racial propagation.
-This did not however represent disbelief in a higher power from either man nor did it deter them on their ideological quest.
-In fact, atheism was banned within the SS as Himmler believed it to be a form of egotism that placed the individual at the center of the universe, and thus constituted a rejection of the SS principle of valuing the collective over the individual.
-All SS men were required to list themselves as Protestant, Catholic or gottgläubig ("Believer in God").
+Many of the concepts promoted by the SS violated accepted Christian doctrine, but neither Himmler nor his deputy Heydrich expected the Christian church to support their stance on abortion, contraception, or sterilization of the unfit—let alone their shared belief in polygamy for the sake of racial propagation.
+This did not, however, represent disbelief in higher power from either man, nor did it deter them on their ideological quest.
+In fact, atheism was banned within the SS as Himmler believed it to be a form of egotism that placed the individual at the center of the universe and thus constituted a rejection of the SS principle of valuing the collective over the individual.
+All SS men were required to list themselves as Protestant, Catholic, or gottgläubig ("Believer in God").
 Himmler preferred the neo-pagan "expression of spirituality".
 Still, by 1938 "only 21.9 percent of SS members described themselves as gottgläubig, whereas 54 percent remained Protestant and just under 24 percent Catholic."
-Belief in God among the SS did not constitute adherence to traditional Christian doctrine nor were its members consummate theologians, as the SS outright banned certain Christian organizations like the International Bible Research Association, a group whose pacifism the SS rejected.
+Belief in God among the SS did not constitute adherence to traditional Christian doctrine nor were its members consummate theologians, as the SS outright banned specific Christian organizations like the International Bible Research Association, a group whose pacifism the SS rejected.
 Dissenting religious organizations like the Jehovah's Witnesses were severely persecuted by the SS for their pacifism, failure to participate in elections, non-observance of the Hitler salute, not displaying the Nazi flag, and for their non-participation in Nazi organizations; many were sent to concentration camps where they perished.
-Heydrich once quipped that any and all opposition to Nazism originated from either "Jews or politicized clergy."
+Heydrich once quipped that any opposition to Nazism originated from either "Jews or politicized clergy."